The Quick Answer

 The Longer Answer

 Note: If you are unsure of any of the terminology or acronyms we use here please refer to our earlier blog post where we define and review common Equine and Animal Assisted Therapy terms for you.
-Please also note that while we primarily refer to equines and EFW in this blog post, much of what we are saying applies equally to other species and to the broader field of AAT.
+Please also note that while we primarily refer to equines and EFW in this blog post, much of what we are saying equally applies to other species and to the broader field of AAT.

 ‘Sentience’ is defined as being capable of experiencing and feeling emotion.